Is my boiler flue blocked?

 Boiler flues are a vital part of your home’s heating system, as they allow the potentially dangerous combustion fumes (created by your boiler) to be safely released outside.
-Below, we tell you what a blockage looks like and how to get it sorted.

 What happens if my boiler flue is blocked?